strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 3. Untick the boxes associated with the fields you do not want to be displayed in the table.

 ::: tip NOTE
 Relational fields can also be displayed in the list view.
-There are however some specificities to keep in mind:

-- Only one field can be displayed per relational field.
-- Only first-level fields can be displayed (i.e. fields from the relation of a relation can't be displayed).
-- If the displayed field contains more than one value, not all its values will be displayed, but a counter indicating the number of values.
-You can hover this counter to see in a tooltip an extract of the values of the relational field.

-Note also that relational fields have a couple limitations when it comes to sorting options:

-- Sorting cannot be enabled for relational fields which display several fields.
-- Relational fields cannot be set as default sort.
+Please refer to [Configuring view of content type](../content-manager/configuring-view-of-content-type.md) for more information on their specificities.

 :::